 - Continuing and postgraduate studies in theology and education

 - Training for members, congregations and organisations of the Church

 In addition to this, ALC staff provide theological advice to the LCA when serving on various commissions and committees.

 See the ALC constitution for the formal definition of our objects.

-Australian Lutheran College (ALC) provides services in theological education and training for ministry in a number of ways:
+ALC provides services in theological education and training for ministry in a number of ways:

-- Higher Education Awards, including research degrees, as a college of University of Divinity (UD)
+- Higher education awards, including research degrees, as a college of University of Divinity (UD)